 Edited by Matthew Wears

-If I could sum up Barcelona in just one sentence it would probably be something like ‘random encounters in a charming but crazy city’.
-I think this applies most to the evening time, where meeting up with different people and trying new things is all just part of Barcelona nightlife!
+If I could sum up Barcelona in just one sentence it would probably be something like ‘random encounters in a charming but crazy city.
+I think this applies mostly to the evening time, where meeting up with different people and trying new things is all just part of Barcelona's nightlife!
 It also helps that there are just so many cool things to do in Barcelona on an evening, whether it’s exploring some undiscovered traditional tapas bars or taking part in one of the cities many unique celebrations, you really are spoiled for choice.
-On top of that, the city is made up of many different neighbourhoods with totally different vibes, meaning you can have a different kind of night out every night of the week!
-Some of the best night time entertainment in Barcelona can be found down the side streets, so don’t be afraid to explore!
+On top of that, the city is made up of many different neighborhoods with totally different vibes, meaning you can have a different kind of night out every night of the week!
+Some of the best nighttime entertainment in Barcelona can be found down the side streets, so don’t be afraid to explore!
 And if bar hopping isn’t your thing, don’t worry, I’ve got you covered because I’ve included loads of other exciting things that I know you’re going to love.
 Armed with just this and your Barcelona attractions map, you’re ready to take on the absolute madness of the capital of Catalonia.

 If I’m sat in a bar thinking about where to head next for some late-night dancing, there’s one place that I always love to go; Poble Espanyol.
 This is a purpose built, replica Spanish village that by day is home to quirky shops and art galleries, but by night becomes an intense clubbing experience.
 This is one of the highlights of Barcelona nightlife, I mean where else can you go clubbing inside a traditional Spanish village!?
 There are quite a few different clubs here, such as Upload, or my favourite La Terrazza, the only open-air club in Barcelona.
 Whether you’re into techno, funk, disco or live music, you’ll definitely find something to enjoy at Poble Espanyol.
 To get there just jump on the Metro lines one or three and get off at Espanya Station, or if it’s late at night flag a taxi!
 If you’re looking for fun things to do in Barcelona, you’ve come to the right place.